Who-Are-We-Now/Who-Are-We-Now.github.io/src/chapter-02/index.md

 With the data we have, it’s impossible to guess how many people could have been left-handed tradespeople or visual artists, but never developed their gifts because they were forced to use their right hands.
 But clearly, harm has been done.
 It’s reassuring to see that this is happening less in the United States nowadays, though sobering to notice how recent the change is.
 Questions about the “natural” range and balance of handedness over a human lifetime may only be answerable in another generation, by which time we’ll perhaps have seen a whole cohort grow up without the pressure to switch.
 Or else, it could be that trying to find this “natural state of things” is a fool’s errand, because we’re such an inherently social species.
 Pressures to conform are ever-present, as are shifts in language and behavioral norms.

 [^1]: Artistic tendencies have been, at times, linked to left-handedness, these being perhaps a silver lining of “aberrancy.”
-Ellen Forney, for instance, writes about the link (at least in the popular imagination) between creative genius and bipolar disorder in her graphic memoir, *Marbles: Mania, Depression, Michelangelo, and Me: A Graphic Memoir*.
+Ellen Forney, for instance, writes about the link (at least in the popular imagination) between creative genius and bipolar disorder in her graphic memoir, *Marbles: Mania, Depression, Michelangelo, and Me: A Graphic Memoir*, 2012.

 [^2]: This is consistent with the literature.
-Herron and James, *Neuropsychology of Left-Handedness*, 171.
+Herron and James, *Neuropsychology of Left-Handedness*, 171, 1980.

 [^3]: The actual numerical values on the *x* axis don’t matter here; they’re just a function of the arbitrary way the weights are scaled.
 If the weights were all doubled, for example, then the overall score would also be doubled, but the predictions would be the same; only the proportions matter.
 The error bars in this histogram are calculated by rerunning the whole procedure many times with random subsets of respondents “held out,” giving us a sense of how reliable the calculation is, or more precisely much variability is due to the limited size of the sample.